DOA – Daughter of Amun

 - The DOA project is coordinated by conservator and lecturer in conservation Valentin Boissonnas.
-At the HE-Arc MA dissertation topics will be developed that relate to the analysis and conservation of the mummy and cartonnage.
+At the HE-Arc, MA dissertation topics will be developed around the analysis and conservation of the mummy and its cartonnage case.

 - Analysis of the human remains will be performed by the team of Dr. Frank Rühli who is in charge of the Paleopathology and Mummy Studies Group at the Institute of Evolutionary Medicine of the University of Zurich.

 - Carbon 14 dating of the different organic remains (human and textile) will be performed by Dr. Irena Hajdas from the Swiss Federal Institute of Technology in Zürich.

 - Study and interpretation of the cartonnage inscriptions will be performed by the Egyptologist Alexandra Küffer.
 She is co-founder and head of the Swiss Coffin Project as well as reseach assistant at the Institute of Evolutionary Medicine Zürich.